lfurtkevicova/gislab-my-notes/docs/general/start.rst

 :ref:`GIS.lab Web <gislab-web>` part.
 Chapters dedicated to provide practical skills with GIS.lab technology are :ref:`GIS.lab in practice <practice>` and :ref:`GIS.lab workshop <workshop>`.
+Another useful parts can be :ref:`Useful terms <terms>` or :ref:`Useful commands <commands>`.
+To distinguish between different kinds of information we use some typographical and stylistic features, see chapter
+:ref:`Conventions used in this documentation <conventions>`.

 .. _gislab-desktop-start: